jaden-jov/Achilefu/Stereoscopic/notes.md

 	2. Apply OpenCV’s cv2.stereoRectify() to compute the rectification transforms for each camera.
 	3. Use cv2.initUndistortRectifyMap() and cv2.remap() to apply the rectification to the images captured by the cameras.
 4. Synchronization
-Ensure that both cameras are capturing images simultaneously to avoid any temporal misalignment.
+Ensure that both cameras are capturing images simultaneously to avoid any temporal misalignment. (adding chatgpt script to calibration testing but that's a problem for another day)
 5. Calibration with the HMD
 To ensure the virtual imagery aligns with the real-world view seen through the HMD:
 	1. Determine the position and orientation of the cameras relative to the HMD.
 This might involve physically measuring the distances and angles or using a tracking system.